 To determine the emission factors for heavy-duty vehicles, the PHEM model developed by the Graz University of Technology was used, also using measurement data from TNO.
 For pre-Euro-III, the emission factors are still based on this model.
-Euro-III and later emission factors are based on inhouse, on-road measurements (Ligterink et al., 2012).
+Euro-III and later emission factors are based on in-house, on-road measurements (Ligterink et al., 2012).
 As with VERSIT+ LD, the input is composed of speed/time diagrams, which make the model suitable for the prediction of emissions in varying transport situations.
 In VERSIT+ HD, the most important vehicle and usage characteristics for emissions are determined.
-For Euro-V, the actual payload of a truck is important for NO_x emissions because the operation of the SCR relies on sufficiently high engine loads, resulting in high temperatures which are needed for the SCR.
+For Euro-V, the actual payload of a truck is important for NOx emissions because the operation of the SCR relies on sufficiently high engine loads, resulting in high temperatures which are needed for the SCR.
 The payload of trucks were determined from on-road measurements on the motorway (Ligterink 2015).
 The usage characteristics of trailers was also collected from these data.
 PM emissions also have a strong correlation with payload and the resulting engine load, which is taken into account in the emission factors (Stelwagen & Ligterink, 2015).
+Recent results show that Euro-VI trucks perform well on the motorway, but not so in urban areas.
+(Vermeulen et al. 2022a, Vermeulen et al. 2021, Ligterink et al. 2021a).

 Over the years, for most vehicle categories many measurement data have become available, which means that the reliability of VERSIT+ is relatively high.
 However, individual vehicles can have large deviations from the average (Kraan et al., 2014).
 TNO has even observed large variations of the measured emissions between two sequential measurements of the same vehicle.
-This is not the result of measurement errors, but of the great sensitivity of the engine management system, especially on petrol and LPG vehicles, to variations in how the test cycle is conducted on the dynamometer.
+This is not the result of measurement errors, but of the great sensitivity of the engine management system, especially on gasoline and LPG vehicles, to variations in how the test cycle is conducted on the dynamometer.
 Moreover, diesel emission control systems also show a great sensitivity to variations in test circumstances.
 It has been paramount to ensure that the emissions correspond to the on-road results.
 VERSIT+ is used to predict emissions in specific driving situations, the commercial software EnViVer links the emission model to traffic simulations, but can also be used to predict emission factors on a higher level of aggregation, like in this case.